fkarg/fkarg.github.io/drafts/nixos-starting.md

 _options_ to programs were mentioned.
 The [NixOS Options][options] are pretty powerful, from user and service creation to detailed configuration of packages, only the sky is the limit.
-At least it initially felt like it, as people on stackoverflow were answering the questions I was googling with 'just add `boot.kernelPackages = pkgs.linuxPackages_latest;` to your `configuration.nix`' or some other _intuitively correct_ option.
+At least it initially felt like it, as people on stack overflow were answering the questions I was googling with 'just add `boot.kernelPackages = pkgs.linuxPackages_latest;` to your `configuration.nix`' or some other _intuitively correct_ option.
 Always exactly just the ones I was looking for.
-So finding out that I could simply [search for them][options] was an incredible relevation, and something I probably used more often than searching for packages.
+So finding out that I could simply [search for them][options] was an incredible revelation, and something I probably used more often than searching for packages.

 ## Selecting old Configurations when Booting
-So eventually I wrote a config that was just sufficiently f\*cked up to not let me boot my display manager.
+So eventually I wrote a configuration that was just sufficiently f\*cked up to not let me boot my display manager.
 So I did the 'usual': Go to login-shell `tty1` and troubleshoot.
 I actually knew what was broken, so I was able to fix the configuration - but not update the system, since that required an internet connection, and the network utilities I was familiar with were somehow not available.
 Apparently I was really unable to fix it this time, even when consulting the internet on another laptop.